ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 For clear understanding, the reader should be familiar with the basic principles of asset processing described in [payments processing section](/v3/guidelines/dapps/asset-processing/payments-processing) of our documentation.
 :::

-Jettons are tokens on TORN Blockchain - one can consider them similarly to ERC-20 tokens on Ethereum was set in TON with [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md).
+Jettons are tokens on TON Blockchain set with [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md).
+One can consider them similarly to ERC-20 tokens on Ethereum.

 In this analysis, we take a deeper dive into the formal standards detailing jetton [behavior](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and [metadata](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md).
 A less formal sharding-focused overview of jetton architecture can be found in our [anatomy of jettons blog post](https://blog.ton.org/how-to-shard-your-ton-smart-contract-and-why-studying-the-anatomy-of-tons-jettons).

 Also, you should keep in mind that there are two approaches to working with jetton withdraws:
 - [Memo Deposits](https://github.com/toncenter/examples/blob/main/deposits-jettons.js) - This allows you to keep one deposit wallet, and users add a memo in order to be identified by your system.
-This means that you don’t need to scan the entire blockchain, but is slightly less easy for users.
+This means that you don’t need to scan the entire blockchain, but this is slightly less easy for your users.
-- [Memo-less deposits](https://github.com/gobicycle/bicycle) - This solution also exists, but is more difficult to integrate.
-However, we can assist with this, if you would prefer to take this route.
-Please notify us before deciding to implement this approach.
+- [Memo-less deposits](https://github.com/gobicycle/bicycle) - This solution also exists.
+However, it is more difficult to integrate.
+If you would prefer to take this route, please notify us before deciding to implement this approach as we can assist with this.

 ## Jetton Architecture